 Premiere: November 2018 | KUMU Art Museum, Estonia

 Performers: Jim Ashilevi, Rene Köster, Kaido Torn, Minna-Triin Kohv

 Dramaturgical consultant: Katrina Duka

 Sound: Kenn Eerik Kannike

 Video: Ragnar Markus

 Software designers: Kert Ojasoo, Kristin Erala

 The party is happening already when the audience enters the room.
-"Sauna" is a dance piece with a tempo, where movement has as much weight if not more than words.
-Movement takes you in, as both the director Barbara Lehtna as one of the performers, Rene Köster, have a strong dance background.
+"Sauna" is a dance piece with a tempo, where the movement has as much weight if not more than words.
+Movement takes you in, as both the director Barbara Lehtna and one of the performers, Rene Köster, have a strong dance background.